Ireland West Airport: Train

-The proposed reopening of the Western Rail Corridor from Claremorris onto Sligo would ultimately have closer railway access to the airport.
+The proposed reopening of the Western Rail Corridor from Claremorris to Sligo would provide closer railway access to the airport.

 Taxi

 Ireland West Airport is serviced by specially licensed Hackneys and must be pre booked by the laws set down by the National Transport Authority in Ireland.

 Car hire

 A number of international car rental companies offer rental facilities at Ireland West Airport including Budget, Avis, Europcar and Hertz.